Health Risks & How to Protect Your Englewood, FL Home

 Who’s Most at Risk?

-• People with allergies or asthma (mold spores trigger severe reactions)
+• People with allergies or asthma (organic growth spores trigger severe reactions)

 • Infants & young children (developing immune systems are more vulnerable)